 #4: Walking on the Great Wall of China

 When I was little my favorite movie was “Big Bird Goes to China.”
 I must have watched it over thirty times (sorry, Mom and Dad) and became obsessed with the idea of digging a hole and winding up on the other side of the world.
 While I never dug a hole deep enough, I did get there, and now I’m living in the country.
 I will likely go again before I leave.
+(Post edit: I did go again, and this time I went camping on the Great Wall of China!)

 #5: Hiking a Glacier in Patagonia